jonasof/steam-symlink-linux-windows/README.md

 ## Usage

-Firt copy config.dist.php to config.php, then open and change the source common folder, the destinations common folder, and the game list folder where are placed .vpk files.
+Firt copy config.dist.php to config.php, then open and change the source common folder, the destination common folder, and the game list folder where are placed .vpk files.

 You have two options to symlink:
  * Option 1:
    * The windows steam game needs to be updated
-   * Run createlink_force.php to force the link of all vpk files from windows to linux.
+   * Run "php createlink_force.php" to force the link of all vpk files from windows to linux.
    * Run file integrity check on steam linux game to download the different files.
  * Option 2:
    * Download all updated game in windows and in linux.
-   * Run createlink_ifequal.php to link only equal .vpk.
+   * Run "php createlink_ifequal.php" to link only equal .vpk.
  * Test games in linux.
 If you get any error, run integrity file check.

 ## Additional info